michel-steuwer/cv/typst/michel-steuwer.typ

 ]

 = Supervised Undergraduate and Master Students

+I have supervised 35 students during their Bachelor and Master projects across the University of Münster, University of Glasgow, University of Edinburg, and now Technische Universität Berlin.

 #let supervisionEntry(name, date, type, title) = {
   entry(date: date)[#type project of #name on\ #small(emph(title))]}

+== As Professor at Technische Universität Berlin
+#supervisionEntry(
+  [Lisa Barthel],
+  [07/2024],
+  [MSc],
+  [Solving Rewrite Problems with Slotted E-Graphs])

 == As Lecturer at the University of Edinburgh
 #supervisionEntry(
   [Limrod Liberman],